Step 1 – POISON GRASS

-With a little bit of know-how and specialty equipment you can have any of our Turk-King products laid within a day or two.
+With a little bit of know-how and specialty equipment you can have any of our Turf-King products laid within a day or two.

-Visit our warehouse now and grab a free sample at 5 varley street yeerongpilly.
+Visit our warehouse and grab a free sample at 5 Varley Street, Yeerongpilly.

 The Royal 40 range is deal for: Around the pool | Front & backyards | Courtyards | Roof top gardens | Side of the house | Under playgrounds